x86dev/docker-ttrss/README.md

 This Dockerfile installs Tiny Tiny RSS (TT-RSS) with the following features:

+- **New:** Now uses a dedicated volume for the Postgres database data
 - **New:** Integrated [Feedly-ish theme](https://github.com/Gravemind/tt-rss-feedlish-theme) for supporting latest TT-RSS versions
 - **New:** When starting the container, the default theme will be (re-)applied.
 This should help when a theme breaks (again)
 - Based on [Docker-Alpine](https://github.com/gliderlabs/docker-alpine) and [s6](http://skarnet.org/software/s6/) as the supervisor